When discussing social media marketing with potential clients, you often have to address some misconceptions they have about social media marketing.

 You must be very creative.
 And think outside the box.
 Creativity will make you leave your competitors in the dust as regards social media marketing.

-11. Quantity over Quality When It Comes to Content
+11. Quantity over Quality with Content

 Nope!
 Always go for quality over quantity every time!
 These days social networks are encouraging their users to post excellent content.